tjhickey724/pythonintro/notes/sets.md

-s_diff_t = s-t  # s_diff_t is the set of elements in s and not in t s <= t  # this is true if s is a subset of t, i.e. everything in s is also in t len(s) # returns the number of elements in s
+s_diff_t = s-t  # s_diff_t is the set of elements in s and not in t s <= t  # this is true if s is a subset of t, i.e. everything in s is also in t len(s) # returns the number of elements in s s.add(x) # adds the element x to the set s s.remove(x) # removes the element x from the set s, generates error if x is not in s
 ```